We need better safeguards for digital witnessing during COVID-19

 In a recent position paper, we explain how digital witnessing can only be effective if safeguards are provided to protect our older clients from signing documents unwillingly.
-We made recommendation that included certification by the solicitor that they are “not aware of anything that causes me to believe that the principal did not freely and voluntarily sign the document” alongside
+We made recommendation that included certification by the solicitor that they are “not aware of anything that causes me to believe that the principal did not freely and voluntarily sign the document”.

 Governments must introduce these reforms with strong safeguards to ensure older Australians are not subject to duress.

-Technology can help improve access to justice
+Technology can help increase access to justice

 We were the first legal services organisation that piloted providing legal services via Telehealth.
 Telehealth is a secure video conference platform that is widely used in the health sector and ensures client confidentiality.
 We’ve been using Telehealth whenever possible to take instructions and witness documents when we couldn’t meet with clients face-to-face during the COVID-19 outbreak.

 In comparison to a phone call, videoconferencing allows us to better confirm our clients’ capacity to give instructions and understand our advice.
 Videoconferencing can also help us identify whether a client is under duress.

 Our Telehealth work demonstrates that videoconferencing through platforms such as Telehealth increases access to justice.
 COVID-19 has highlighted the urgent need for video witnessing, but we can make permanent these changes for a broad range of communities.
 Particularly older clients with mobility needs and who live in rural, regional and remote communities.